 The hybrid systems will be of particular importance in the near future when the expansion of electrical vehicles is expected.
 The vehicles will recharge their batteries with energy from the network.
 It is also predicted that there will be frequent occasions in certain period when they will return the accumulated energy in the network, so called regime "vehicle to grid" (v2g).

 Pic.
 2.31: Distribution grid with decentralized generating and connection of electrical vehicles

 2.8.
-Examples of photovoltaic systems installed in industrial capacities
+Good practices of application of photovoltaic systems at commercial and administrative users